 Usually, business users will use spreadsheets held together by thousands of formulas that only one person understands.
 If this user leaves and you inherit the spreadsheet, you’re stuck with a fragile system that breaks easily and takes hours to replace.

-Likewise, developers create one-off custom scripts that solve immediate problems but create long-term maintenance issues.
+One-off custom scripts created by developers may solve immediate problems but create long-term maintenance issues.
 These scripts often run without proper monitoring, error handling, or documentation.

 SaaS patchwork and integration headaches